 In 1942, National Geographic published a series of pictures covering the history of life, starting with the Cambrian Period more than 500 million years ago, and ending with the emergence of modern man.
 To illustrate the history of life, the magazine chose Charles R. Knight.

 From the 1890s through the 1950s, Knight shaped the public's perception of dinosaurs — and many other prehistoric life forms — probably more than anyone else.
 Yet he wasn't really a scientist.
-Knight was simply an illustrator, a native New Yorker trained as a commercial artist, who was passionate about nature.
+Knight was an illustrator, a native New Yorker trained as a commercial artist, who was passionate about nature.
+As a child, he was reputed to have once said to his father, "I'm tired of hearing about Jesus.
+Tell me about elephants."
 His father worked for a banking house owned by the Morgans of J.P. fame, and the famous banker later sponsored some of Knight's murals.

 Knight collaborated with Osborn's mentor, E.D.
 Cope, as well as the paleontologist William Diller Matthew.
 Based on Matthew's lifelike articulations of fossil skeletons, Knight produced little clay models that he then cast in plaster.
 That step completed, he could move the casts around and examine the resulting lights and shadows.
 Then he painted the same animals, based partly on his cast and partly on his knowledge of living organisms.